-The Construction Quality Reporting (CQR) System relies on the pay items identified in TRNSPORT to generate a Job Guide Schedule based on the Sampling, Testing and Reporting Guide (STRG).
-On Lump Sum projects, since there is no detailed pay item list to identify the various types of work, the CQR system will output a generic Job Guide Schedule that will address the 5 material areas common to most projects.
-These include Earthwork and Related Operations, Base Courses, Hot Bituminous Mixtures, Portland Cement Concrete, and Reinforcing Steel.
-Some of these materials will not actually be used depending on the project scope.
-Inspection personnel should use the Job Guide Schedule entries applicable to their project and input sample data and field test results into the (CQR) system in accordance with standard procedures.
-Materials not included on the Job Guide Schedule will be accepted in accordance with Section 6 of the Contract Specifications and/or other pertinent contract documents.
+The Laboratory Information Management System (LIMS), relies on the pay items identified in TRNSPORT to generate a Job Guide Schedule based on the Sampling, Testing and Reporting Guide (STRG).
+On Lump Sum projects, since there is no detailed pay item list to identify the various types of work, LIMS will output a generic Job Guide Schedule.
+Some materials will not actually be used depending on the project scope.
+Personnel should use the Job Guide Schedule entries applicable to their project and input sample data and field test results into LIMS system in accordance with standard procedures.
+Materials not included on the Job Guide Schedule will be accepted in accordance with Section 6 of the FDOT Specifications and/or other pertinent contract documents.